What Are Mango Lassis?

 Dash ground cardamom, optional

-Put mango, yogurt, milk, sugar and cardamom into a blender and blend for 2 minutes.
+Put the mango, yogurt, milk, honey (or sugar), and cardamom into a blender and blend for 2 minutes.

-If you want a more milkshake consistency and it's a hot day, either blend in some ice as well or serve over ice cubes.
+If you want a more milkshake-like consistency and it's a hot day, either blend in some ice as well or serve over ice cubes.

 Pour contents into a glass and sprinkle with a tiny pinch of ground cardamom to serve.